Growing Great Garlic

 - Keep well weeded as the root competition from the weeds inhibits bulb development.

 - In late spring the stalk develops further.
 At this stage, sometimes you can pull up one or two to enjoy as fresh garlic, or garlic leeks, stalk and all.
 It is on this stalk that flowers, or more correctly, the umbel may develop, though only on hard neck varieties.

 - Harvesting your garlic is best done as the growers do it.
 They wait to see when the leaves start to brown off.
-While there are still 4-6 green leaves, they check to see whether the cloves have developed, then wait for a hot dry day and prise the garlic out by lifting them gently.
+While there are still 4-6 green leaves, they check to see whether the cloves have developed, then wait for a hot dry day to harvest.
+Prise the garlic out by lifting them gently.
+Don't just pull on the stalks!
 Leave them to dry in the sun for a short while to make the soil easier to brush off.

 - Harden the garlic off in a sheltered sunny spot outside until the stalks and leaves have dried off.
 This may take a few weeks.
 When the leaves are dried, you can braid them in the traditional way and store in a cool, dry place (mine hang in the garage where they get a cross-breeze).
 The roots are best trimmed off so that they don’t act as a ‘wick’ for moist air and cause the garlic bulb to rot.